 Data reported by sensors to an HTTP endpoint is sent to a common destination named

-From the destination, it is independently processed by a microservice application that computes time-windowed averages and by another microservice application that ingests the raw data into HDFS.
+From the destination, it is independently processed by a microservice application that computes time-windowed averages and by another microservice application that ingests the raw data into HDFS (Hadoop Distributed File System).

 In order to process the data, both applications declare the topic as their input at runtime.

-The publish-subscribe communication model reduces the complexity of both the producer and the consumer, and allows new applications to be added to the topology without disruption of the existing flow.
+The publish-subscribe communication model reduces the complexity of both the producer and the consumer and lets new applications be added to the topology without disruption of the existing flow.
 For example, downstream from the average-calculating application, you can add an application that calculates the highest temperature values for display and monitoring.
 You can then add another application that interprets the same flow of averages for fault detection.
 Doing all communication through shared topics rather than point-to-point queues reduces coupling between microservices.

 While the concept of publish-subscribe messaging is not new, Spring Cloud Stream takes the extra step of making it an opinionated choice for its application model.
 By using native middleware support, Spring Cloud Stream also simplifies use of the publish-subscribe model across different platforms.

 While the publish-subscribe model makes it easy to connect applications through shared topics, the ability to scale up by creating multiple instances of a given application is equally important.
 When doing so, different instances of an application are placed in a competing consumer relationship, where only one of the instances is expected to handle a given message.